capejs/capejs/content/collection_agents.md

 }
 ```

-Note that the `UserCollectionAgent.create()` method is a singleton factory method,
+Note that the `UserCollectionAgent.getInstance()` method is a singleton factory method,
 which returns the same object always.

 The `attach` method register the argument as an _event listener_ of the agent.